Chickasaw Nation Arts & Culture Awards recognize contributors to culture

 Best of Show, youth – Noah Kauffman

 The show is open to all artists of Southeastern and Woodlands tribes.
 The winning artworks, as well as works from all other participating artists, were showcased Oct.
-4-5 at the Chickasaw National Capitol grounds in Tishomingo during the 2019 Chickasaw Nation Annual Meeting and Festival.
+4-5 at the Chickasaw National Capitol grounds in Tishomingo during the 2019 Chickasaw Annual Meeting and Festival.

 New Chickasaw Press and White Dog Press publications